navjeetsandhu/TFHE4proc/README.md

 To check where the install put stuff (not the install would have installed additional packages in addition to just the base libfftw3 package.
 $ dpkg -L libfftw3-dev

-TFHEfft can use fftw3 with following script ./fftBuild.sh 1

 ### SPQLIOS
 SPQLIOS is the FFT library using AVX2 that is dedicated to the ring R\[X\]/(X^N+1) for N a power of 2.
-./fftBuild.sh 2

 ### FPGA
 TFHEfft uses FPGA by default